Business - International Business

 Domestic fees are currently unavailable; please check back at a later time.

-International fee details for the 2018-2019 year are listed below.
+International fee details for the 2019-2020 year are listed below.
+Fees for the next academic year are unavailable at this time.
 Books and supplies are additional.

 Business - International Business - Program # 1479

 |CSI Advocacy Fee||$12.50||$12.50|

 |CSI Event Fee||$40.00||$40.00|